lyqyd/cc-packman/README.md

 ## 1.1 - Manual Installation

 To manually install packman, download the `packman` file and place it at /usr/bin/packman in a ComputerCraft device.
-Run `/usr/bin/packman fetch` to download the other necessary files.
+Run `/usr/bin/packman bootstrap` to download the other necessary files.
 You will probably want to add /usr/bin to your shell path to make packman easier to use.
 All following commands assume that this is done.

 ## 1.2 - Automatic Pastebin Installation

-Run the command `pastebin run 4zyreNZy` to automatically download packman, which will also perform the initial fetch operation and install the `main/easy-shell` package to add /usr/bin to the shell path to make packman easier to use in the future.
+Run the command `pastebin run 4zyreNZy` to automatically download packman, which will also perform the initial bootstrap operation and install the `main/easy-shell` package to add /usr/bin to the shell path to make packman easier to use in the future.

 # 2 - Installing a Package